caleb531/dotfiles/README.md

 ### Install Bash Completion 2

-Note that Bash Completion 2 requires Bash 4.2 or newer.
+Recall that Bash Completion 2 requires Bash 4.2 or newer.

 ```
 brew install homebrew/versions/bash-completion2
 ```

 Note that if you installed Git prior to installing Bash Completion, Git may not automatically install its completions.
-If this is the case, reinstalling Git should add the completions:
+If this is the case, reinstalling Git should add the completions.

 ```
 brew reinstall git